RishavSE/Voxa-Blog/Readme.md

 ### 🌐 Public Interaction
 - After login, all users can:
   - View all published blogs
-  - Like or unlike any blog
+  - Like  any blog
   - Add comments to others' posts
 - Real-time count of likes and comments visible to all

 ### 🎨 User Interface
 - Responsive UI for mobile and desktop
-- Clean layout using plain CSS
+- Clean layout using vanilla CSS
 - Smooth blur effect for modal dialogs (e.g. forgot password)

 ---